m-macdonald/JS-Gantt-Chart/README.md

 # JS-Gantt-Chart
 A Gantt Chart built using pure JS with CSS Grid and Flexbox

+### At the moment the chart works best with items that are all on the same day.

 The chart's constructor expects two parameters: